sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ::::

 For user this is a little more complicated.
-Only the user which user id was used in encrypt can decrypt the content.
+Only the user which user id was used in encrypting can decrypt the content.

 But the right key is automatically fetched by sentc.